 Our Risk Warning

 Investing in or lending to early-stage businesses can be highly rewarding, but there are a number of risks that prospective investors should be aware of before investing.
-The following risk warnings apply to the Company which at the date of this document is at an early stage of development.
-The Company’s revenues are yet to develop, it is not cash flow positive and it will likely require additional equity investment funds in order to develop its business and revenues to a level at which the business is financially self-sufficient.
+The following risk warnings apply to the Company into which investment is being sought.

 Links to External Websites

 Throughout the documents available and on associated websites you may find links to external websites.
-Neither the Company or Nash & Co can take responsibility for pages maintained by external providers.
+Neither the Company nor Growthdeck can take responsibility for pages maintained by external providers.

 Your capital is at risk if you invest in early-stage businesses which have limited revenues and are not financially self-sufficient.
 Developing and growth businesses have a high failure rate.
 You must assume that many of the businesses of this profile are likely to experience difficulties and in some cases will become insolvent.
 As a result you may lose all of your capital.